ChluNetwork/chlu-ipfs-support/README.md

   - `vendor pubkey` to keep track of vendors encountered.
 Only emitted if the RR containing it is valid
   - `vendor-marketplace pubkey` Only emitted if the RR containing it is valid
   - `marketplace pubkey` to keep track of marketplaces encountered.
 Only emitted if the RR containing it is valid
+  - `customer pubkey` only emitted if a customer signed RR containing it is valid
 - PubSub
   - `pubsub subscribed`
   - `pubsub unsubscribed`